cki_tools.testing_farm_dashboard

 Health Monitoring

-The dashboard provides a health endpoint at /health
+The dashboard provides a health endpoint at /health for:

 - Load balancer health checks